 On the outskirts of the town, you'll find Enys Gardens; stunning gardens that are perfect for a relaxing stroll through some stunning greenery.
 Head further down the road and you'll arrive at Falmouth, a vibrant maritime town that is home to a great range of eateries and independent shops.
 Spend a day at Gyllyngvase beach, known for its crystal clear waters and cafe serving delicious food.
 Porth Krow is also a short distance from the Helford, where you can explore many gorgeous footpaths, including the circular route around the renowned Frenchman’s Creek.
 This area has everything you could wish for and more to create unforgettable holiday memories that you will treasure forever.

 Please note, due to the rural location, the WiFi can be intermittent.
 Please supervise young children near the patio wood-burner.
 Take care around the sloping ceilings. *A cot is not provided, please bring your own travel cot.

 Open plan living-room with kitchen, dining and bedroom areas.
-Electric 2 ring induction hob, toaster, microwave and fridge with ice-box.
+Electric 2 ring induction hob, toaster and fridge with ice-box.
 Double bed (4'6'')

 Shower-room with shower, WC and wash-basin.